How to market an online business and turn a tidy profit

 “Problem language is a great thing for you to listen for.
 When you see a lot of the same problem language in multiple places, make a note of it, keeping track of the exact words.”

-You can use problem language in an email campaign with as part of a sequence.
-This is especially useful if you’re selling info products, like online courses.
+You can use problem language in an email campaign as part of a sequence.
+This is especially useful if you’re selling online courses or other info products.

 For instance, your first email in a five-email sequence might look something like this, where you agitate your audience’s problem with their own words as you introduce your brand.

-This is useful in building rapport and trust among your reader before introducing your digital product offer, as well.
-You can save your online course, or other product offers, for your fifth email after having nurtured your contact a bit more.
+This type of email is useful in building rapport and trust among your reader before introducing your digital product offer, as well.
+You can save your online course, or other popular digital product offers, for your fifth email after having nurtured your contact a bit more.

 The main takeaway is to tailor your messaging to your audience’s needs and to use their own language whenever possible.